paulahitz8/RPGUIMenus/docs/README.md

 _Skyrim_:
 ![skyrimdialogue](https://miro.medium.com/max/700/1*IAVvUpe77o0YdbzOvVbk0g.jpeg)

 We all know that there has to be a balance on how much dialogue is presented in the game.
 Japanese RPGs are well known for having a lot of text and backstory since most players like to roam around and interact with every NPC in the game to learn more about the game and its story.
 Some other people prefer to spam B to skip all of the dialogue because they can sometimes get annoying.
 In my opinion, finding a good balance between a lot and too little is important, but this of course is a personal opinion and everyone has their own preferences.
-Also, when it comes to excessive dialogue, this tends to be because the NPC or the actual game is giving information to the player that is not important to the actual gameplay.¡
+Also, when it comes to excessive dialogue, this tends to be because the NPC or the actual game is giving information to the player that is not important to the actual gameplay.

 Examples of dialogue in RPGs: